jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 * In the rule configuration part, I am using an older style of extending the out-of-the-box rule configuration component.
 The alternative is to use an Alfresco Share Module to override the rule configuration web script instead of overriding it directly.
 * You can use your own forms to gather data needed to pass along to an action.
 * There are many out-of-the-box evaluators you can use to show or hide UI actions.
 You can also develop your own with Java.
-* The way the tutorial projects are set up, combined with how the Alfresco Maven SDK works means that testing these projects is a bit of a pain.
-You had to deploy the dependent AMPs yourself, for example.
-You may find ways to structure your projects that make improvements in this area.

 Where to Find More Information
 ==============================